FimGroup/fim/FeatureList.md

     * Start point: source connector which is the entrypoint of user request/scheduled job/event listener(not recommended)
 * Branching
-    * Branching feature is part of Flow to support dynamic step selection when processing request
+    * Branching feature is part of Flow/Pipeline to support dynamic step selection when processing request
     * Format of branching in a common programming language: if/switch-case/pattern-matching/etc.
-    * Introduce pattern-matching like operators to support branching in Flow definition
+    * Introduce pattern-matching like operators to support branching in Flow/Pipeline definition
     * Current supported branching operator:
-        * @case-true
+        * (flow/pipeline) @case-true
-        * @case-false
+        * (flow/pipeline) @case-false
-        * @case-equals: two parameters(maybe used together with @assign function)
+        * (flow) @case-equals: two parameters(maybe used together with @assign function)
+        * (flow/pipeline) @case-empty: parameter is null or empty string - ""
+        * (flow/pipeline) @case-non-empty: parameter is not empty string

 ### Core model